theterriblestudent/typeorm/docs/data-source.md

 }
 ```

-Using `DataSource` instance you can execute database operations with your entities,
+Using `DataSource` instance, you can execute database operations with your entities,
 particularly using `.manager` and `.getRepository()` properties.
 For more information about them see [Entity Manager and Repository](working-with-entity-manager.md) documentation.